tghdfj/tghdfj.xyz/content/about-me/index.md

 [Listen to my releases](/about-me/music/)

+## 🌐Where am I from?

+Chinese American living in the U.S. for university.
+My culture is more bound to the Chinese side.
+Though I am happy to make and have made many friends with diverse backgrounds.

 ## 🎼Favorite Music Genre?

 Uplifting trance, being energetic while not losing any richness of emotion, is also the most mainstream subgenre of trance music